-Civil Peace Service/Special Initiative on Displacement: Preventing renewed displacement
+Civil Peace Service/Special Initiative on Displacement: Preventing displacement - Integration of displaced persons

-Title: Civil Peace Service programme: Preventing renewed displacement.
-Integration of internally displaced persons
+Title: Civil Peace Service / Special Initiative on Displacement program: Preventing displacement.
+Integration of displaced persons